check-spelling/check-spelling-docs/Configuration:-Workflows.md

 ℹ️ You should be able to migrate to [pull_request_target](#pull_request_target) when you upgrade to 0.0.17-alpha.

-:warning: Non-member contributors who create a pull request from a forked repository will trigger an action run with a special [read-only github token](https://docs.github.com/en/actions/configuring-and-managing-workflows/authenticating-with-the-github_token#permissions-for-the-github_token).
+⚠️ Non-member contributors who create a pull request from a forked repository will trigger an action run with a special [read-only github token](https://docs.github.com/en/actions/configuring-and-managing-workflows/authenticating-with-the-github_token#permissions-for-the-github_token).
 This token is enough to retrieve and process the pull request,